System-Level Natural Language Feedback: Experimental Setup: Dialog Systems

+We study our framework within dialogue system deployment, a context where users naturally offer NL feedback, such as ``that's not correct'' for incorrect responses \citep{https://doi.org/10.48550/arxiv.2210.15893}.
+Our case studies focus on information-seeking dialogues, where users interact with dialog agents to obtain answers or relevant information \citep{glaese2022improving}.

-In particular, we choose the Blenderbot 2 (BB2) dialog system \citep{komeili-etal-2022-internet, xu-etal-2022-beyond} which contains the following two modules.
-(1) Query Generator (QG): given the dialog history, generate a search query for Internet search.
-(2) Response Generator (RG): given the dialog history and retrieved web search documents,\footnote{ We use Google search (\url{https://www.google.com/}) to retrieve the top five relevant documents given a search query. } generate a final response.
-The reason for choosing this dialog system is that it provides two scenarios for us to verify the effectiveness of our framework: \textit{query generation} and \textit{response generation}.
+\begin{itemize}[label={}, leftmargin=0pt, labelsep=0pt, itemsep=1pt, labelwidth=0pt] \item\textbf{Dialog System Selection} We choose the Blenderbot2 (BB2) dialog system \citep{komeili-etal-2022-internet, xu-etal-2022-beyond} comprised of two modules: (1) Query Generator (QG) that generates an Internet search query from dialogue history.
+(2) Response Generator (RG) that generates a response using dialogue history and retrieved web documents.\footnote{ We use Google search (\url{https://www.google.com/}) to retrieve the top five relevant documents given a search query. } We select BB2 because it allows us to study two scenarios: \textit{query generation} and \textit{response generation}.